strata-mvc/strata/docs/controllers.md

 Note that the permalink of this page must be caught by a route in order for the controller to be instantiated and the shortcode to be declared and applied.

 In other words, you wouldn't have access to this shortcode if another controller was called (or if the request did not match any controller).
-Shortcodes that need to be applied in multiple areas much be declared the regular Wordpress way to make it aware of the shortcode, but can be routed to a controller using [\Strata\Router::callback()]({{ site.baserl }}/docs/routes/).
+Shortcodes that need to be applied in multiple areas much be declared the regular Wordpress way to make it aware of the shortcode, but can still be routed to a controller using [\Strata\Router::callback()]({{ site.baserl }}/docs/routes/).

 ## Before and after

-Upon each successful route match the router will call the `before()` and `after()` functions.
+Upon each successful route matches the router will call the `before()` and `after()` functions.
 These functions can be useful when setting up objects or adding validation :

 ~~~ php
 <?php